 Trachsel arrived in Ames following 14 seasons at North Dakota State, including the final six as co-head coach.
 In those half-dozen seasons, NDSU compiled a 221-109 overall record (.670), a 98-19 mark (.838) in the Summit League and advanced to NCAA Regional play five times.
 The Bison won their conference regular-season championship and the tournament championship five times each with Trachsel as co-head coach.

 NDSU won at least 30 games – including a school-record 45 in 2015 when it climbed as high as 41st in the NCAA Percentage Ratings Index (RPI) – for 10 straight seasons.
 The Bison advanced to the NCAA Regionals in seven of Trachsel’s final eight seasons in Fargo.
 In 2009, NDSU pulled a shocking upset, claiming the Norman Regional over perennial power Oklahoma.

 Her tenure with NDSU began with two seasons (2002-04) as a graduate assistant, followed by three (2005-07) as an assistant coach, three (2008-10) as associate head coach and the last six (2011-16) as co-head coach.

-As a player at St. Cloud State (1998-2000), she led the Huskies to three straight NCAA Division II tournament appearances and one conference title.
+As a player, Trachsel competed for NCAA Division II program St. Cloud State in St. Cloud, Minnesota.
+She led the Huskies to three straight NCAA Division II tournament appearances and one conference title.
 Trachsel made the 1999 NCAA Division II All-Region Tournament Team and received All-Academic honors from the NFCA twice.
 SCSU won 127 games during her career.

-Trachsel earned a B.S. degree in sports management (minors in coaching and human relations) from St. Cloud State in 2001.
-She added a Master of Education degree (in athletics administration) from North Dakota State in 2006.
+Trachsel earned a bachelor’s degree in sports management (minors in coaching and human relations) from St. Cloud State in 2001.
+She added a Master of Education degree in athletics administration from North Dakota State in 2006.